Search by Keyword

 Since this promotional film did not include any footage of The Beatles pretending to play the song in any way, they did not run into any problem with the Musicians' Union ban which forbid miming on British television.
 This did become an issue later in the year with their promotional film for “Hello Goodbye,” however.

 Paul McCartney periodically included “Penny Lane” in his live tours, the first being the “New World Tour,” which spanned from February 18th (Milan, Italy) to December 16th (Santiago, Chile), 1993.
 His “'04 Summer Tour” also included the song, which began on May 24th (Gijon, Spain) and ended on June 26th (Pilton, England), 2004.
-He then performed the song during his “'US' Tour,” which spanned from September 16th (Miami, Florida) to November 30th (Los Angeles, California), 2005.
+He then performed the song during his “'US' Tour,” which spanned from September 16th (Miami, Florida) to November 30th at the Staples Center (Los Angeles, California), 2005.

 Conclusion